-52. An Annual General Meeting shall be held by the end of September each year at such time and place as the Council shall direct.
+30. An Annual General Meeting (AGM) shall be held within fifteen months of the previous AGM at such time and place as the Council shall direct.
 At least 14 days' notice of every Annual General Meeting shall be sent to Fellows.
-With the notice convening the Annual General Meeting shall be sent a summary of the Report of the Council on the activities of the Society during the previous session, and an abstract of the accounts for the last financial year, together with the report of the Auditor on the accounts.
-Copies of the full report including the accounts shall be available at the meeting.
+The Report of the Council on the activities of the Society during the previous session, and a copy of the audited accounts for the previous financial year together with the report of the Auditor thereon shall be available to members electronically at least seven days in advance of the AGM for all members.

-53. The business of the Annual General Meeting shall be:
+31. The business of the Annual General Meeting shall be:

-(a) to hear the reading of and, after correction if necessary, to approve the minutes of the previous Annual General Meeting and of other General Meetings as appropriate;
+(a) to discuss and approve (after correction if necessary) the minutes of the previous AGM and any General Meetings as appropriate;

-(b) to receive, to discuss, and, if thought fit, to approve the report of the Council and the accounts;
+(b) to discuss, and, if thought fit, to approve the report of the Council and the accounts;

-(c) to elect an Auditor in accordance with Bye-law 69;
+(c) to confirm the election of an Auditor as recommended by Council;

-(d) to discuss and resolve any other questions relating to the management of the Society.
+(d) to discuss any other matters raised by any member relating to the management of the Society.
+In respect of such matters:

-An item of business to be considered under (e) above may be proposed either by Council, or by any Fellow.
-In the latter case:

-(i) it must be notified to the Director General not later than 1st May;

-(ii) brief details of the item, but not supporting papers, will be circulated with the announcement of the meeting;
+they shall be notified to the Chief Executive in time for inclusion on the call notice;

+(ii) they, with supporting details, shall be available to members electronically at least seven days before the meeting; and

-(iii) any decision taken at the meeting on such an item shall not be binding on the Society, but may take the form of a recommendation to Council, or a call for a Special General Meeting.
+(iii) any decision taken thereon at the meeting shall take the form of a recommendation to Council, or a resolution for a Special General Meeting.

 Special General Meetings

-54. A Special General Meeting may be called at any time by order of the Council.
+32. A Special General Meeting may be called at any time by order of the Council.
+Proxies shall be available for those members who are unable to be present.

-55. A Special General Meeting shall be called within 60 days for a date within 90 days:
+33. A Special General Meeting shall be called within 30 days to be held within 30 days of the date of call:

+(a) by order of Council;

-(i) from the receipt by the Director General of a written request signed by at least twenty Fellows, in which the resolutions to be moved are specified, or
+(b) by the Chief Executive on receipt of a written request signed by at least twenty Fellows, in which the resolutions to be moved are specified, or

-(ii) following a resolution of an Annual General Meeting, in which the resolutions to be moved are specified.
+(c) following a resolution of an Annual General Meeting, in which the resolutions to be moved are specified.

-56. At least 14 days' notice of any Special General Meeting shall be sent to Fellows, and the resolutions to be moved shall be stated in the announcement.
+34. At least 14 days' notice of any Special General Meeting shall be sent to Fellows, and the resolutions to be moved shall be stated in the announcement.
 No business shall be brought forward at any Special General Meeting other than that specified in the announcement of the meeting.